When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 - Chronic conditions like diabetes, COPD, Parkinson’s disease, and others

-Fortunately, one the most effective and simple solutions to preventing falls are grab bars.
+Fortunately, one of the most effective and straightforward solutions for preventing falls is the use of grab bars.

-Grab bars are one of the top products to prevent falls.
-This is because of their ability to support balance and mobility control.
+Grab bars are among the most effective products for preventing falls.
+This is because they support balance and mobility control.

 Plus, strategically placed grab bars can help your loved one get in and out of the shower more easily.